huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 ```

 Here, the diffusion process starts from the given computed latent.
-The pipeline sets `output_latent=True` to access `out.latent` and compute its contribution to the next frame's latent initialization.
+The pipeline sets `output_latent=True` to access `out.latent` and computes its contribution to the next frame's latent initialization.
 The result is much more stable now:

 <div class="flex gap-4">